At breakfast the other day, Abby made a rather astute observation about babies:

 Now, it may take you a while to find someone who fits the bill.
 You may date some losers along the way.
 It happens.

 But that spark inside you?
 The one that lights up your eyes and makes you my beautiful Abby?
 The minute you get wind of someone you’re dating trying to snuff out that spark, you drop him like a dirty diaper.
 If he insults you, or makes fun of your ideas, or talks down to you like you’re stupid, or says you need dental work – he is not The One.

 Sometimes you may not want to admit it when you realize you’re dating someone who’s not The One.
 Because it means you made a mistake.
 Because it’d be lonely if you left him.
 Because he’s really damn cute.

 But please, dear, sweet Abby.
 If you’re not sure?
 Have the courage to let go.
 Learn and move on.
 Make room in your life for someone who truly and completely loves you.

 Above all, trust yourself.
 Maybe the love you find will be different from what I found.
 You’re a smart girl.
 You’ll know when you find it.

 p.s.
 When your baby sister comes to you with this question, can you please pass along the high points?
 From the defiance she’s showing at 8 months old, I’m pretty sure she won’t come to me and even if she did, I doubt she’d listen to what I have to say.
 Thanks, kid, I owe you one.

 For more thoughts on love, follow my Pinterest board I and Love and You.

 How do you know when you’re in love?
-Leave a comment to share your signs.
+Leave a comment to share your signs of true love.